 While you certainly can use this method to transfer your entire photo library from your iPhone, you might find it more convenient if you only want to transfer select pictures or videos.

-How to copy photos from an iPhone to a PC without iTunes
+How to transfer photos from an iPhone to a PC without iTunes

 Fortunately, iTunes isn’t the only way to transfer your iPhone pictures to your computer.
 If your computer has Windows 10 installed, you can use the Windows Photos app that comes with the operating system.
 Or you can wirelessly transfer all of your pictures and videos using your iCloud account.